intel-analytics/ipex-llm/docs/readthedocs/source/doc/PPML/Overview/trusted_fl.md

  * Trusted third-parity, i.e., FL Server, is protected by SGX Enclaves
  * Local Training env is protected by SGX Enclaves (recommended but not enforced)
  * Network communication and Storage (e.g., data and model) protected by encryption and Transport Layer Security (TLS)](https://en.wikipedia.org/wiki/Transport_Layer_Security)

 ## Prerequisite

+Please ensure SGX is properly enabled, and SGX driver is installed.
+If not, please refer to the [Install SGX Driver](https://bigdl.readthedocs.io/en/latest/doc/PPML/Overview/ppml.html#prerequisite).

+### Prepare Keys & Dataset

+1. Generate the signing key for SGX Enclaves

+   Generate the enclave key using the command below, keep it safely for future remote attestations and to start SGX Enclaves more securely.
+It will generate a file `enclave-key.pem` in the current working directory, which will be the  enclave key.
+To store the key elsewhere, modify the output file path.

+    ```bash
+    cd scripts/
+    openssl genrsa -3 -out enclave-key.pem 3072
+    cd ..
+    ```

+    Then modify `ENCLAVE_KEY_PATH` in `deploy_fl_container.sh` with your path to `enclave-key.pem`.

+2. Prepare keys for TLS with root permission (test only, need input security password for keys).
+Please also install JDK/OpenJDK and set the environment path of the java path to get `keytool`.

+    ```bash
+    cd scripts/
+    ./generate-keys.sh
+    cd ..
+    ```

+    When entering the passphrase or password, you could input the same password by yourself; and these passwords could also be used for the next step of generating other passwords.
+Password should be longer than 6 bits and contain numbers and letters, and one sample password is "3456abcd".
+These passwords would be used for future remote attestations and to start SGX enclaves more securely.
+And This script will generate 6 files in `./ppml/scripts/keys` dir (you can replace them with your own TLS keys).

+    ```bash
+    keystore.jks
+    keystore.pkcs12
+    server.crt
+    server.csr
+    server.key
+    server.pem
+    ```

+    If run in container, please modify `KEYS_PATH` to `keys/` you generated in last step in `deploy_fl_container.sh`.
+This dir will mount to container's `/ppml/trusted-big-data-ml/work/keys`, then modify the `privateKeyFilePath` and `certChainFilePath` in `ppml-conf.yaml` with container's absolute path.
+If not in container, just modify the `privateKeyFilePath` and `certChainFilePath` in `ppml-conf.yaml` with your local path.
+If you don't want to build tls channel with certificate, just delete the `privateKeyFilePath` and `certChainFilePath` in `ppml-conf.yaml`.

+3. Prepare dataset for FL training.
+For demo purposes, we have added a public dataset in [BigDL PPML Demo data](https://github.com/intel-analytics/BigDL/tree/branch-2.0/scala/ppml/demo/data).
+Please download these data into your local machine.
+Then modify `DATA_PATH` to `./data` with absolute path in your machine and your local ip in `deploy_fl_container.sh`.
+The `./data` path will mlount to container's `/ppml/trusted-big-data-ml/work/data`, so if you don't run in container, you need to modify the data path in `runH_VflClient1_2.sh`.

 ### Prepare Docker Image

+Build Jar from BigDL source code

 ```bash
 cd BigDL/scala && bash make-dist.sh -DskipTests -Pspark_3.x